 Carrying Home in a Quilt

 Pioneer women traveled West with “friendship quilts” made by loved ones they would very likely never see again.
-The journey was harsh and these quilts were used to cover the hard buckboard seats that bore into the spine and left dark bruises on the spine.
+The journey was harsh and these quilts were used to cover the hard buckboard seats that bore into the spine and left dark bruises.
 Sometimes they were used to bury family members wiped out by marauders or disease on the hard journey.
 When they reached their destination, these women would tack a quilt over the front door to keep out the dust, wind, or rain, and to consecrate the home.
 Quilts adorned the walls of the most primitive lean-to, or shack, until a more permanent dwelling could be built.
 These artful creations connected settlers with their former way of life while brightening up a barren landscape.

 Life on the prairie had few comforts.
 Often the only furniture consisted of a tree trunk and a plank for a dining table, with a lumpy mattress in the corner of the room.
 A quilt not only brought beauty and a sense of comfort, it reminded people where they came from, and of a whole symphony of relationships.
-Not surprisingly, it was one of the first things that got packed when it was time to move again, for here were more relocations on the horizon if the crops failed, the land was poor, or a husband died and the plot too much for a woman to manage on her own.
+Not surprisingly, it was one of the first things that got packed when it was time to move again, for there were more relocations on the horizon if the crops failed, the land was poor, or a husband died and the plot too much for a woman to manage on her own.

 The House as a Vessel of Culture